swiftlang/swift-evolution/proposals/XXXX-unsaferawpointer.md

 ### Custom memory allocation

-Note: The same allocated raw memory cannot be used both for this custom memory allocation case and for the C buffer case above because the C buffer requries that the allocated raw memory is always initialized to the same type.
+Note: The same allocated raw memory cannot be used both for this custom memory allocation case and for the C buffer case above because the C buffer binds the allocated memory to an element type.
+Binding the type applies to the allocation lifetime and requries that the allocated raw memory is always initialized to the same type.

 ```swift
 var freePtr: UnsafeMutableRawPointer? = nil